toutpt/plonetheme.capoeiranantes/README.rst

 Introduction
 ============

-The for Plone for the website capoeira-nantes.fr
+Theme for new website http://capoeira-nantes.fr

 TODO
 ====